 Studio School prepares students for employment opportunities in the media and entertainment industry.
 Studio School's intensive project-based curriculum was designed in collaboration with a major Hollywood Studio to nimbly address the needs of the industry today.
 Studio School offers Bachelor of Fine Arts (BFA) degrees in Acting, Art, Commercial Dance, Contemporary Musical Theatre + Film, Film + Digital Content and a Bachelor of Arts (BA) degree in Entrepreneurship.
-Studio School also offers non-degree programs, including 1-year certificates in Acting, Entrepreneurship and Film & Digital Content.
+Studio School also offers non-degree programs, including certificates in Acting, Entrepreneurship and Film & Digital Content.

 Unlike traditional college settings, the Studio School collaborative, conservatory training environment is immersed in a professional industry setting.
-The educational experience is rooted in collaboration and innovation and designed to unleash the imagination and bring creative ideas to fruition under professional mentorship and guidance.
-Studio School offers filmmakers, performers and entrepreneurs unique opportunities to hone their craft, create their own opportunities with a holistic education model designed to take projects from idea to final delivery and aspiring artists and entrepreneurs from students to working professionals in a number of dynamic creative fields.
+The educational experience is rooted in collaboration, craft, story and innovation to unleash the imagination and bring creative ideas to fruition under professional mentorship and guidance.
+Studio School offers filmmakers, performers, and entrepreneurs' unique opportunities to hone their craft and create their own opportunities.
+Our holistic education model designed to take projects from idea to final delivery, and aspiring artists and entrepreneurs from students to working professionals in a number of dynamic creative fields.